huphtur/huphtur.nl/src/posts/2016-01-02-aws-cli-gulp-awspublish-for-dummies.md

 ## Configure AWS-CLI

-Next up we're going to [configure AWS-CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) so awspublish can use it.
+Next up we’re going to [configure AWS-CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) so awspublish can use it.
 Type the following in your terminal:

 ```bash
 aws configure